What are FODMAPs?

 The vast majority of FODMAP nutrient data is only now being produced at Monash University in Australia.
 A small team of researchers has analyzed hundreds of foods for their FODMAP content using the machine pictured here.
 Unfortunately, there is no publicly accessible FODMAP database.
 We must use what we can patch together from a series of four peer-reviewed, published papers by Monash researchers, each one with a slightly different focus.
 (2007, 2009, 2011, 2013).
 As each new paper comes out, we adjust our teaching tools and edit our food lists accordingly.
 Working with FODMAPs requires flexibility; corrections and apparent contradictions are a regular thing and we often have to make decisions about food choices in the face of uncertainty.

 In any case, you need more than a list of high- and low-FODMAP foods to get the most out of your FODMAP-elimination diet.
 You need a plan.
-That's where IBS—Free at Last! and your registered dietitian nutritionist come in.
-(12/11/2016: IBS--Free at Last! is now out of print.
-Watch for a new and expanded edition to be published in the April, 2017!)
+That's where The IBS Elimination Diet and Cookbook and your registered dietitian nutritionist come in.